 Property taxes may be reduced or waived by a town/city if you are able to show "good cause."
-"Good cause" for an abatement of property taxes includes:
+"Good cause" for an abatement includes:

 - (1) inability to pay your taxes (a "hardship" or "poverty" abatement); or - (2) the town's valuation of your property is too high (a "valuation" abatement).